VillePuuska/VillePuuska/README.md

 - Streaming data pipelines

 ### Tech at work
-- Python, PySpark, Spark SQL, R when absolutely necessary
+- Python, PySpark, Spark SQL
-- Azure Data Factory, Databricks
+- AWS & Azure, Databricks (Asset Bundles & Workflows), Kafka

 ### Tech at home
 - Python (and a bit of Go, Rust, and Scala)